Home - Salad - Chopped Vegetable Farro Salad

 Karen Tedesco

 A flavorful, fresh farro salad that's as beautiful to look as it is to eat!
 This farro salad is packed with chopped Mediterranean vegetables and herbs, crumbled feta cheese and tossed in a light lemony dressing.
-Ready within 30 minutes, enjoy the salad warm or at room temperature as an to alternative to pasta salad, or as a light dinner salad.
+Enjoy the salad warm or at room temperature as an to alternative to pasta salad, or as a light dinner salad.

 Prep Time 15 minutes